-Kate Teltscher, Reader in English Literature at the University of Roehampton and Visiting Researcher at the Royal Botanic Gardens, Kew, will discuss her new book Palace of Palms: Tropical Dreams and the Making of Kew (Pan Macmillan, 2020) in the Greenhouse book talk series on Monday, 18 January 2021, 16:00 CET.
+Kate Teltscher, Emeritus Fellow of the School of Humanities at the University of Roehampton and Visiting Researcher at the Royal Botanic Gardens, Kew, discussed her new book Palace of Palms: Tropical Dreams and the Making of Kew (Pan Macmillan, 2020) in the Greenhouse book talk series on Monday, 18 January 2021.

 Daringly innovative when it opened in 1848, the Palm House in Kew Gardens remains one of the most beautiful glass buildings in the world today.
 Seemingly weightless, vast and yet light, the Palm House floats free from architectural convention, at once monumental and ethereal.
 From a distance, the crowns of the palms within are silhouetted in the central dome; close to, banana leaves thrust themselves against the glass.
 To enter it is to enter a tropical fantasy.
 The body is assaulted by heat, light, and the smell of damp vegetation.